 A Source of Quality Protein

-Protein has historically been thought to be the cause of a number of problems but research has shown that this is not the case and in fact, high starch or sugar diets are often the culprits.
-Protein is made up of building blocks called amino acids some of which must be supplied in the diet which are known as 'essential'.
-Although all horses need protein, breeding and youngstock have the greatest requirements, particularly for the essential amino acids.
-In fact, a deficiency of essential amino acids can limit growth and development.
+Protein has historically been thought to be the cause of all evil in horses but research has shown that this is not the case and in fact, high starch or sugar diets are usually the culprits.
+Protein is made up of building blocks called amino acids and these are converted into tissues such as muscle.
+Feeding alfalfa is a safe way to help build muscle tone

 Alfalfa contains nearly three times as much calcium as grass and as it is a plant, the calcium it contains is much more available to the horse than that from inorganic sources such as limestone flour which many supplements are based on.
-It is widely known that cereals are low in calcium and high in phosphorous and so alfalfa is a great way of counteracting this imbalance and achieving the ideal ratio of 2:1 in the total diet.
-For example, 1kg of alfalfa contains enough calcium to compensate for the deficiency in 2kgs of oats.
+Although rich in some minerals, alfalfa doesn’t contain a full range at the correct levels so a balancer or supplement should be fed alongside

 Wide Range of Vitamins

-Alfalfa is rich in Vitamins A and E and the B vitamins Thiamin, Riboflavin, Pantothenic acid, Biotin and Folic acid.
+Alfalfa is rich in beta carotene which is converted to vitamin A in the body.
+It also contains vitamin E and the B vitamins Thiamin, Riboflavin, Pantothenic acid, Biotin and Folic acid.
 Alfalfa also contains valuable levels of the trace mineral cobalt that enables the horse to synthesise vitamin B12 which is involved in iron absorption and utilisation.